-- 30 hours of NTDC (description above). - CPR, first aid and disaster preparedness courses.
+- 27 hours of STARS training - An additional 12 hours of Spaulding training. - Courses on CPR, first aid, and disaster preparedness.

-We'll help ensure you are well prepared to accept one of our children into your home.
+We'll help ensure that you are well prepared to accept one of our children into your home.

 The Road to Becoming a Foster/Adoptive Family